devil96/ceosca/README.md

-# ceosca
+# Ceosca
-temporary site for CEOSCA.
+Website of CEOSCA.